 “My thanks, Master Lom.
 May light find you in dark places.”

-Ren strides to the door, under which there’s a hand carved sign: a picture of an alder tree and the words SOOTHING HAND engraved on its surface.
+Ren strides to the door.
+It’s marked by a wooden, hand-carved sign depicting an alder tree and the words SOOTHING HAND engraved below it.
 He knocks twice.

 “Announce yourself,” a woman calls.